 MCP for AI Clients

-Stop jumping between docs, URLs, and raw responses.
-Once MCP is configured, your AI client can search tweets, inspect users, track trends, and keep analyzing inside the same conversation.
+Once TwtAPI MCP is configured, your AI client can search posts, inspect users, track trends, and keep moving through monitoring or research work without breaking context.

 Example prompts